 - Town Hall Renovations: Staff has attended weekly Town Hall renovation update meetings.
-(See report from architect and project manager Lou Baledamas) - Pool Entrance Bridge: Staff is looking into options to help the drainage situation at the new bridge at the Town Pool.
-One option may be to install a slotted drain. - Utility Poles: Staff is putting together a list of "double poles" in Somerset.
+(See report from architect and project manager Lou Baledamas) - Pool Entrance Bridge: Staff is looking into options to help the drainage situation at the new bridge at the Town Pool. - Utility Poles: Staff is putting together a list of "double poles" in Somerset.
 Poles need to be rid of telecom cables before Pepco will remove them.